 Note: The virtual machines that have been selected for backup are not displayed on the policy Clients tab.
 To see which virtual machines NetBackup has selected and backed up, refer to the following topics.

-See "Using the Activity Monitor to monitor virtual machine backups" on page 156.
-See "Using OpsCenter to report on virtual machine backups" on page 160.
+See "Using the Activity Monitor to monitor virtual machine backups" on page 158.

 The effect of virtual machine discovery on vCenter